 2. The Notion of ‘Force’

 12 Thus, the use of political or economic means of coercion may, in a given case, be contrary to the principle of non-intervention (Intervention, Prohibition of), but it cannot as such violate the prohibition of the use of force, neither under the UN Charter nor under customary international law.
 Also, the use of non-military forms of physical force between States, such as the deliberate cross-frontier employment of natural forces (eg the release of water, the deprivation of water by a riparian State, or the spreading of fire), cross-border pollution, the expulsion of parts of the population, or the causation of a massive influx of refugees, has not so far been treated in practice under the principle of the non-use of force.
-The same applies, so far, with regard to computer network attacks against the information systems of another State, although current and future State practice may, in this respect, lead to a different interpretation, given the weapon-like destructive potential which some attacks by means of information technology may develop: computer network attacks intended to directly cause physical damage to property or injury to human beings in another State may reasonably be considered armed force (cf Schmitt 912–15; Schmitt 573–78; see also Cyber Warfare).
+The same is true, so far, with regard to computer network attacks against the information systems of another State, although current and future State practice may, in this respect, lead to a different interpretation, given the weapon-like destructive potential which some attacks by means of information technology may develop: computer network attacks intended to directly cause physical damage to property or injury to human beings or to cause significant disruption to essential infrastructures in another State may reasonably be considered armed force (cf Schmitt 912–15; Schmitt 573–78; Roscini 253–54; see also Cyber Warfare).

 13 In its restriction to armed or military force the prohibition must, however, be interpreted very broadly to basically capture each and every form of armed force by individual States.
 Only such an extensive reading is apt to accommodate the universally acknowledged fundamental character of the prohibition and to fulfil the relevant purpose of the UN Charter, which is to ensure that armed force should generally not be used by individual States against each other.
 The use of force between States is meant to be outlawed altogether, save on the basis of a recognized legal norm that is established to form an exception to the prohibition.